 10 Minute Easy and Effective Chair Exercises for Seniors

-Along with improving strength, flexibility, and blood circulation, exercise also boosts mood, helping to keep seniors as healthy and well as possible.
+Exercise improves strength, flexibility, and blood circulation, and boosts mood, helping seniors stay as healthy as possible.

 Chair exercises, done while seated on a chair with back support, are an excellent option for seniors who are frail, at risk of falling, or have limited mobility.